Maximize the Potential of Your Comics

 Restoration Removal

-Oftentimes a comic book exhibits minor, unnecessary restoration, and its presence has a detrimental effect on the comic’s value.
+Oftentimes a comic book exhibits minor, unnecessary restoration, and its presence has a detrimental effect on the book’s value.
 But if the restoration is reversible, or is small enough to remove, the Restoration Removal service is very beneficial.
 The goal of removal is for the book to receive an unrestored grade from CGC.

 Restoration/Conservation